-The four-piece lens through which The CAPROCK Group segments all impact investments and grants.
+The four-piece lens through which iPAR segments all impact investments and grants.
 This inclusive 4x4 grid acknowledges the importance of publicly traded securities such as stocks and bonds within an impact portfolio, and distinguishes the role they’re able to play.

 Mitigating the steady buildup of greenhouse gases within the Earth's atmosphere

 Easing the ever-increasing demands placed on natural ecosystems